 Requirements Associated with Funded Projects

-2. For projects focused on course redesign or curriculum development, please provide a copy of your revised syllabus for each impacted course reflecting the changes you’ve incorporated as a result of this grant.
+2. For projects focused on course redesign or curriculum development, a copy of your new or revised syllabus for each impacted course reflecting the changes you’ve incorporated as a result of this grant.
 Other projects will also be required to submit an artifact resulting from the intervention; this will be specified in the closing email from TLC staff.

 3. Completion of brief survey.
 Questions may include: